Article written by

 Study results indicated that myrcene could specifically target skin damage from ultraviolet rays.
 These findings could potentially make myrcene a beauty aid or ingredient in sunscreen products.

-According to research published in the journal Phytomedicine, myrcene can produce a sedative effect in very high doses.
+According to research published in the journal Phytomedicine, myrcene can produce a sedative effect in large quantities.
 In this study conducted on mice, the subjects became lethargic and moved less when administered high doses of myrcene.

 Potential Risks and Side Effects

-In the raw, undiluted form, myrcene may cause severe irritation if it comes into contact with the eyes or skin.
+In the raw, undiluted form, negative myrcene effects include severe irritation if it comes into contact with the eyes or skin.
 Directly inhaling or swallowing myrcene may be harmful or fatal.
 Some research has linked myrcene with higher cancer risk, but the evidence is inconclusive.
 Furthermore, other research has shown the opposite effect, that myrcene may shrink tumors and offer cancer-fighting properties.

 The side effects of myrcene include sleepiness or a stronger psychoactive response when consuming the terpene through cannabis.